affinidi/affinidi-tdk-dotnet/README.md

 The Affinidi Trust Development Kit (Affinidi TDK) is a modern interface that allows you to easily manage and integrate [Affinidi Elements](https://docs.affinidi.com/docs/affinidi-elements/) and [Frameworks](https://docs.affinidi.com/frameworks/iota-framework/) into your application.
 It minimises dependencies and enables developers to integrate seamlessly into the [Affinidi Trust Network (ATN)](https://docs.affinidi.com/docs/).

+## How do I use Affinidi TDK?

+The Affinidi TDK provides three types of modules:

+- [Clients](src/Clients), which offer methods to access Affinidi Elements services like Credential Issuance, Credential Verification, and Login Configurations, among others.
+- [Packages](src/Packages), which are commonly used utilities/helpers that are self-contained and composable.

 ## Requirements

 - [.NET 8 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) **(minimum version: `8.0.400`)**